What Is a Commercial Combi Oven? A Buyer's Guide

 Beyond the daily wipe-down, your combi oven needs a more thorough cleaning on a regular basis.
 A weekly deep clean helps maintain performance and ensures consistent cooking results.
 This is also the time to address limescale buildup, especially if you’re in an area with hard water.
 Descaling is critical for the steam generator and internal components, as mineral deposits can clog water lines and damage the oven.
 Most modern combi ovens have an automated cleaning cycle, but you should always follow the manufacturer’s specific instructions for descaling.
 Sticking to a weekly and monthly cleaning schedule is the best way to protect all your restaurant equipment and keep it running efficiently.

-Know When to Call for Service
+Signs It's Time to Call for Service

 While you and your team can handle routine cleaning, some tasks are best left to the professionals.
 It’s important to know when to pick up the phone and call a qualified service technician.
 If you notice inconsistent cooking temperatures, hear unusual noises, or see persistent error codes on the display, it’s time for a professional inspection.
 Other red flags include a door that won’t seal properly or water leaking from the unit.
 Scheduling regular preventative maintenance with a technician can also help you catch small problems before they become major, expensive repairs.
 Investing in a service plan can feel like an extra cost, but it’s a smart move that protects your business in the long run, much like exploring restaurant equipment financing helps you manage initial costs.